 NCATC is made up of leaders representing more than 170 community colleges across the nation.
-NCATC collaborates with more than 30 corporate strategic partners on the forefront of emerging trends and challenges in advanced technology and manufacturing.
+NCATC collaborates with more than 40 corporate Strategic Partners on the forefront of emerging trends and challenges in advanced technology and manufacturing.

-NCATC also partners with many of the Manufacturing USA Institutes on workforce development strategies, action plans, initiatives, and programs, including: America Makes, DMDII, LIFT, IACMI, ARM, NextFlex, NIMBL, REMADE, PowerAmerica, and AIM Photonics.
+NCATC also partners with many of the Manufacturing USA Institutes on workforce development strategies, action plans, initiatives, and programs, including America Makes, ARM, CESMII, MxD, LiFT, IACMI, NextFlex, NIMBL, ReMade CyManII, and AIM Photonics.

-NCATC strongly supports the integration of work-based learning into secondary and postsecondary curriculum.
-NCATC recognizes that work-based experiences such as internships, co-ops, pre-apprenticeships, and apprenticeships enable students to apply concepts learned in the classroom and acquire skills that are essential in the workplace.
-Students who participate in work-based learning often adopt an entrepreneurial spirit and are more competitive in the workforce.
-NCATC partners with DOL/OA grant-funded apprentice programs – RCBI (WV) and NIMS (VA).
+NCATC strongly supports the integration of all forms of work-based learning into secondary and postsecondary curriculum as authentic learning approaches for advanced technology training.
+NCATC believes that work-based experiences such as internships, co-ops, pre-apprenticeships, and apprenticeships enable students to apply concepts learned in the classroom while acquiring skills that are essential in the workplace.

 We strive to grow and improve work-based opportunities for students to learn and adopt entrepreneurial skills to generate and build upon new business concepts.
 NCATC actively promotes high quality models for advanced technology education such as Registered Apprenticeship Programs (RAP) and Industry Recognized Apprenticeship Program (IRAP) with Standards Recognition Entities (SREs).